tendermint/go-amino/README.md

 lets call these bits the `<type-bytes>`.

 In Wire, "varint" means protobuf's "signed varint", and "uvarint" means "varint".
-Unlike protobuf, numeric values in Wire are always encoded as a (signed, zigzag) varint.

 Type | Meaning | Used For
 ---- | ------- | --------